-Process: The Dean of the MSB assesses each MSB faculty m documentation over the past 5 years. nember on scholarship based upon collected

-Exceeds expectations (Over the past 5 years this MSB faguideline) aculty member has exceeded the 5-5-2 AACSB

-Meets expectations (Over the past 5 years this MSB facular Falls below expectations (Over the past 5 years this MSE guideline) · ,

-Comments by the Dean:

-Comments by the Faculty member:
+Process: The Dean of the MSB assesses each MSB faculty member on scholarship based upon collected documentation over the past 5 years.
+Exceeds expectations (Over the past 5 years this MSB faculty member has exceeded the 5-5-2 AACSB guideline) Meets expectations (Over the past 5 years this MSB faculty member has met the 5-5-2 AACSB guideline) Falls below expectations (Over the past 5 years this MSB faculty member has not met the 5-5-2 AACSB guideline) Comments by the Dean: Comments by the Faculty member:

 Final comments by the MSB Dean:

+01 / 1400 0

 Signature of MSB Dean Date

+Cignoture of Chair Cignature of Faculty

 Signature of Chair Signature of Faculty

-^{}By signing this form it indicates all of the above areas were discussed at the performance review meeting.
-It does not necessarily mean that you agree with every or any of the assessments.
+By signing this form it indicates all of the above areas were discussed assessments. t at the performance review meeting.
+It does not necessarily mean th at you agree with every or any of the

-MSB Faculty Evaluation Form To be completed by Faculty Member

-Faculty Member:

-Part 3: College & Community Service

-Process: Each MSB faculty member assesses himself/herself based upon the three levels below and in conjunction with the Dean of MSB at the time of this performance review meeting.

-Exceeds expectations (I served as a committee chair or on more than 1 committee, which may include MSB or college-wide committees or as a faculty coordinator to student organizations &/or showed involvement professionally in the community (e.g., consultant) and/or to my profession (e.g., reviewer))

-Meets expectations (I served on 1 committee, which may include MSB or college-wide committees or as faculty coordinator to student organizations or showed some involvement professionally in the community and/or my profession)

-Falls below expectations (I did not serve on any committees and I was not involved professionally in the community or my profession in any way).

-Comments by the MSB Dean:

-Comments by the Faculty member:

-Signature of Faculty Member Date
+MSB Faculty Evaluation Form To be completed by Faculty Member racuity Member: Part 3: College & Community Service Process: Each MSB faculty member assesses himself/herself based upon the three levels below and in conjunction with the Dean of MSB at the time of this performance review meeting.
+Exceeds expectations (I served as a committee chair or on more than 1 committee, which may include MSB or college-wide committees as a faculty coordinator to student organizations &/or showed involvement professionally in the community (e.g., consultant) and/or to my profession (e.g., reviewer)) Meets expectations (I served on 1 committee, which may include MSB or college-wide committees or as faculty coordinator to student organizations or showed some involvement professionally in the community and/or my profession) Falls below expectations (I did not serve on any committees and I was not involved professionally in the community or my profession in any way).
+Comments by the MSB Dean: Comments by the Faculty member: Signature of Faculty Member Date as a faculty coordinator to student organizations &/or showed involvement professionally in the community (e.g., consultant) and/or to my profession (e.g., reviewer)) Meets expectations (I served on 1 committee, which may include MSB or college-wide committees or as faculty coordinator to student organizations or showed some involvement professionally in the community and/or my profession) Falls below expectations (I did not serve on any committees and I was not involved professionally in the community or my profession in any way).
+Comments by the MSB Dean: Comments by the Faculty member:

 By signing this form it indicates all of the above areas were discussed at the performance review meeting.
 It does not necessarily mean that you agree with every or any of the assessments.

-4/07